CPR-nummer

 Corroborative evidence keywords

-CPR, personnummer, personal identification, ID number, identification, ID card, license, permit, registration, certificate, field, column, row, entry, record, value, form, register, database, extract (+19 more)
+CPR, personnummer, personal identification, ID number, identification, ID card, license, permit, registration, certificate, data record, database record, record set, data extract, data export, database table, spreadsheet, data registry, registry entry, master data (+13 more)

 Proximity: 300 characters